Huszar's ECG and 12-Lead Interpretation - Elsevier eBook on VitalSource, 6th Edition

 Elsevier eBook on VitalSource

-Learn to interpret cardiac dysrhythmias and successfully treat patients!
-Huszar's ECG and 12-Lead Interpretation, 6th Edition uses a step-by-step approach to help you build skills in accurate rhythm interpretation, diagnosis, and clinical management.
+Help your students make sense of ECGs with this comprehensive guide!
+Huszar's ECG and 12-Lead Interpretation, 6th Edition uses a step-by-step approach to build skills in accurate cardiac rhythm interpretation, diagnosis, and clinical management.
 Correlating ECG interpretation with clinical signs and symptoms, the text begins with basic skills and progresses to more advanced concepts.
 Hundreds of ECG rhythm strips provide plenty of practice with identifying heart rhythms.
-Written by experienced EMS physician and educator Keith Wesley, this guide is also ideal for quick reference while on the job, anywhere from the emergency department to the back of an ambulance.
+Reflecting the latest AHA and ECC guidelines, this easy-to-follow guide is also a quick reference that students can take on the job.

 - Comprehensive review of heart rhythm interpretation reflects current ECC guidelines.